Wayfiding/Wayfiding/README.md

  * I Still have knowledge of Bash scripts for automation Linux OS,all network infrastructure and Cybersecurity.
 This is part of my professional job which is Networking Computer.

 * As lover of technolgy I also enjoy playing some gaming on my free time and study PC hardware.
-I can
+I can repair Computers and install hardware too.

 <p float="left">